 We are warned against neglect (Early Writings, p.
 71).
 Unpreparedness is an ever-present enemy (Testimonies, vol. 1, p.
 486).
 Unbelief defeats the promises of God when it afflicts God's people, worldliness continually assails us everywhere, unconsecration is evident among all categories of workers, strife saps our vitality (Evangelism, p.
 696).
 Murmuring was the affliction of ancient Israel and still lingers on with Laodicea.
-Rebel-ADVENTIST REVIEW, APRIL 24, 1980 lion did not die with Korah, Dathan, and Abiram, but has continued to plague God's commandment-keeping people (ibid.).
+Rebellion did not die with Korah, Dathan, and Abiram, but has continued to plague God's commandment-keeping people (ibid.).
 Unfaithfulness in tithes and offerings-the sin of covetousness-is still prevalent (Testimonies, vol. 6, p.
 450).
 And, my friends, when God calls a man a robber, he is really a robber.